althonos/pyrodigal/paper/paper.md

 ---
-title: 'Pyrodigal: Python bindings and interface to Prodigal, an efficient ORF finder for prokaryotes.'
+title: 'Pyrodigal: Python bindings and interface to Prodigal, an efficient method for gene prediction in prokaryotes.'
 tags:
   - Python
   - Cython